Surrey's Open Data Program

 Open Data is an enabler of socio-economic development (healthcare, education, economic productivity, and scientific research) because better access to data is available to all communities.

-- Largest municipal catalogue in Canada with public access to over 300 datasets.
+- One of the largest municipal catalogues in Canada with public access to over 350 datasets.

 - Near real-time access to data to support developer apps and map visualizations through APIs.